 The restoration and expansion of the former Loew's Kings Theatre marks the rebirth of a marvelous historic arts space.
 The Theatre will serve as both a cultural hub and catalyst for economic growth along Flatbush Avenue and throughout Central Brooklyn.
 The approximately $95 million project will create over 500 construction jobs and 100 full time jobs, not including individual production personnel.

 Located at 1025-1035 Flatbush Avenue, the space is the largest indoor theater in Brooklyn, the third largest theater in New York City, and will be the centerpiece of a revitalized Flatbush.

-NYCEDC, in partnership with Brooklyn Borough President Markowitz , issued an RFP for the Site and selected ACE Theatrical Group, LLC of Houston, Texas from amongst the respondents to restore, expand and operate the space.
+In 2009, NYCEDC, in partnership with Brooklyn Borough President Markowitz , issued an RFP for the Site and selected ACE Theatrical Group, LLC of Houston, Texas from amongst the respondents to restore, reactivate, expand, and operate the 89,000 square foot space as a performance venue.
 A firm specializing in historic restoration and theater operation, ACE will lease the theater from the City.
 ACE's many projects include the Boston Opera House, the Chicago Theatre and the Warner Theatre in Washington DC.

 ACE will host about 200 to 250 productions a year.
 They will include concerts, theatrical productions, dance, performing arts presentations, and musical and comedy shows, as well as community events that will resonate with Brooklyn's impressive diversity.

 Construction was completed in late 2014 with a ribbon cutting ceremony—and an opening performance by Diana Ross—in early 2015.
 The Theatre is now New York City’s fourth largest, after Radio City Music Hall, the Theater at Madison Square Garden, and the Metropolitan Opera House.